jacobmaniscalco/goprobe/README.md

 ## Overview

-GoProbe is a powerful and modular command-line tool designed to assess the security of a wide range of IoT (Internet of Things) devices.
-Built in Go, this tool provides security professionals and developers with an effective means to identify and report vulnerabilities across diverse IoT ecosystems, regardless of device type or application.
+GoProbe is a powerful, modular command-line tool designed to assess the security of Internet of Things (IoT) devices, specifically targeting vulnerabilities in two key communication protocols: Bluetooth Low Energy (BLE) and MQTT.
+Built in Go, this tool provides security professionals and developers with an effective means to identify and report protocol-specific vulnerabilities, especially in authentication mechanisms, across diverse IoT ecosystems.

 ## Project Goals

-* Versatile Scanning: Develop a CLI tool in Go for scanning and identifying vulnerabilities across various IoT devices.
+* Targeted Protocol Security: Focus on scanning and identifying vulnerabilities in BLE and MQTT, which are widely used in IoT devices.
-* Modular Design: Ensure the tool is modular, facilitating easy integration of new scanning modules and plugins.
+* In-Depth Vulnerability Analysis: Emphasize in-depth analysis of BLE and MQTT communication protocols, examining areas prone to insecure implementations.
+* Modular Design: Maintain a modular framework to facilitate the addition of future protocol analysis or vulnerability assessment modules.

 ## Core Functionalities

 * Device Discovery:
-    * Scan networks to identify connected IoT devices using protocols like ARP, mDNS, SSDP, and UPnP.
+    Scan for BLE-enabled IoT devices and identify active MQTT connections.
-    * Perform detailed service enumeration to identify running services and their versions.
+    Perform service enumeration on discovered devices to identify protocol usage and version information.
-    * Classify devices based on type, manufacturer, and known vulnerabilities.
+    Classify devices based on type, manufacturer, and potential vulnerabilities.
-    * Powered by the Ullaakut/nmap Go package.

-* Vulnerability Scanning:
+* Protocol-Specific Vulnerability Scanning:
-    * Utilize known vulnerabilities databases (e.g., CVEs) to detect existing security issues.
+    * Bluetooth Low Energy (BLE):
+        Identify vulnerabilities in BLE 4.0 and 4.1 authentication mechanisms, focusing on weaknesses in key exchange.
+        Utilize passive BLE sniffing for packet analysis, using the nRF52840 MDK USB Dongle and Wireshark with the Nordic nRF Sniffer.
+    * MQTT:
-    * Check configurations for weak or default settings and insecure firmware versions.
+        Analyze MQTT broker configurations and inspect for weak credentials or insecure authentication methods.
-    * Implement brute-force modules for common IoT services (e.g., SSH, Telnet) to test for weak credentials.
+        Test for open MQTT channels and lack of encryption or access control.

 * Protocol Analysis:
-    * Scan for outdated or insecure firmware versions.
-    * Detect the presence of hard-coded credentials and other common firmware vulnerabilities.
+    Detect the use of insecure configurations or outdated versions of BLE and MQTT protocols.
+    Identify insecure key exchange processes and other common vulnerabilities in BLE and MQTT implementations.

 * Reporting:
-    * Generate detailed reports in formats like JSON, XML, and PDF, outlining identified vulnerabilities and recommended actions.
+    Generate detailed reports in formats like JSON and PDF, outlining identified protocol vulnerabilities and recommended mitigations.
-    * Offer both summary and detailed modes for varied analysis needs.
+    Provide summary and detailed reporting options to cater to different levels of analysis requirements.

-## Advanced Features

-* Modular Plugin System:
-    * Enable users to develop and integrate custom scanning modules.
-    * Provide an API for adding new vulnerability checks or device types.

-* Automation & Scripting:
-    * Support integration with automation frameworks (e.g., Ansible, Jenkins) for routine scans.
-    * Allow creation of custom scripts for specialized scanning scenarios.

 ## Getting Started
 Instructions on how to install the tool will be added soon.
-In addition, a Dockerfile will be added with the necessary software to test the tool with [IoTGoat](https://github.com/OWASP/IoTGoat) and [Damn Vulnerable IoT Device (DVID)](https://github.com/Vulcainreo/DVID)
+In addition, a Dockerfile will be added with the necessary software to test the tool and run the tool.

 ## License